spex-lang/spex-lang.github.io/src/index.md

 # Spex

-Spex is a specification language and verifier for HTTP API servers.
+Spex is a specification language and toolkit for working with HTTP API servers.

 Here's an example specification: